Major civil rights moments in every state

 News of the 1863 Emancipation Proclamation did not reach slaves in Texas for two-and-a-half years when Union Maj.
 Gen. Gordon Granger marched into Galveston on June 19, 1865, to announce the end of slavery and the Civil War to the last slaves still toiling for their masters on American soil.
 Also known as "Black Independence Day," the moment has been enshrined as Juneteenth, arguably one of the most important dates in civil rights history.

-In 1980, Texas became the first state to recognize Juneteenth as a holiday, and all but a handful of states honor the date, which received renewed attention amid 2020’s racial turmoil.
+In 1980, Texas became the first state to recognize Juneteenth as a holiday, and all but a handful of states honor the date, which received renewed attention amid 2020's racial turmoil.
+In 2021, President Joe Biden declared Juneteenth a national federal holiday.

 Utah: LDS church turns a page